PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

         print("Hello")
 ```

-The loop uses the `range` function which is a shortcut for looping a certain number of times.
-We make a "variable" for the function called `number` that determines how many times to loop.
+This "defines" a "function".
+To actually have the function run we have to "use" it.

-Now we have to "use" the function!
+(useing the function!)
 ```py
 def say_hello(number):
     for i in range(number):